- Core Commitments

 amendments to it.

-"Compliance" shall mean a determination by an independent assessor and adopted by independent members of the Board that a company is in compliance with the Principles.
+"Compliance" shall mean a determination by independent members of the Board that a company is in compliance with the Principles.

-"Core GNI documents” are the Principles on Freedom of Expression and Privacy, the Implementation Guidelines, the Governance, Accountability, and Learning Framework, and this Governance Charter.
+"Core GNI documents” are the Principles on Freedom of Expression and Privacy, the Implementation Guidelines, the Accountability, Policy and Learning Framework, and this Governance Charter.

 “Founding company member” refers to Google, Microsoft, and Yahoo!